 To birth our most inspired work, we must permit ourselves to be influenced by the vast reservoir of creativity that precedes us.
 It is within the realm of others' artistic endeavors that the seeds of our own imagination take root and flourish.
 So, instead of futilely gazing at a blank screen, we commence our writing sessions with the words of another.
 A paragraph, a tantalizing sentence becomes the catalyst, evoking scenes that have haunted our thoughts like a refrain stuck on repeat.

 And so, we begin to write.
 Instead of suppressing the flickers of plagiarism that may arise, we embrace them.
 We surrender to the current of another's style, for we know that, in time, a metamorphosis shall transpire.
 Amidst these borrowed strokes, the alchemy of creativity commences.
 Our unique voice emerges, weaving its own tapestry with threads that defy imitation.

 Rather than worrying whether you're going to copy-paste someone else's work, you should understand the process for what it is:

-- Your work starts off as a weak imitation of someone else's work.
+- Your work starts off as a feeble imitation, a pale reflection of another's brilliance.